 Building on the digitization projects carried out at the Museum over the past few years, this initiative has enhanced the descriptions and indexing of digitized archives to make them more accessible and easier to find on the Web.

 With the financial support of Library and Archives Canada, our team has written up detailed descriptions of 100 groups of archival records from 29 different fonds and collections.
 In addition, some 200 individual items have been described and indexed, and 48 of the most compelling ones have undergone a participatory transcription process, making these handwritten documents easier to locate and read.

-To better illustrate the benefits of this project and share the discoveries made en route, in the coming year the Museum will post 12 articles highlighting various topics associated with the history of sensibilities on its Website.
+To share the discoveries made en route, 12 articles highlighting various topics associated with the history of sensibilities will be published in the coming year.

 Archives and documentation centre

 Open to the public Tuesday to Thursday from 9:30 a.m. to noon, and from 1 p.m. to 5 p.m. (closed on legal holidays)

 Do you have an object, document or photograph that you wish to give to the Museum?Learn more